Skip to content

 This is one of the most practical benefits of treating documentation as code.

-The README as the Front Door
+The README as the front door

 The README.md at the root of your docs/ folder is the most important piece of documentation architecture for contributors.